-The fact is that many people affected by fructose intolerance also suffer from a fatty liver.
+The fact is that many people affected by fructose malabsorption also suffer from a fatty liver.
 This can be down to many reasons.
 Whether a direct connection exists will surely be the subject of research in years to come.
 Another possible cause is the psychological stress to which patients are exposed.
 Special attention should be drawn to the social isolation of patients if the condition remains undetected.
 Because of the effects of diarrhoea and the continuous feeling of nausea many patients withdraw more and more from their social surroundings and plan their leisure time more and more according to where they can find available toilets rather than having fun.

 A fatty liver does not cause any symptoms most of the time, and in some cases only causes very minor symptoms!
 Some symptoms that have appeared repeatedly and have been described by several patients are:

 This question cannot be fully answered here as it is necessary to assess the cause of the fatty liver!
 This can only be done by a medical professional!